keptn/keptn.github.io/CONTRIBUTING.md

    - Carefully review the changes GitHub displays for this PR to ensure that they are what you want.
    - Click the green "Create pull request" button to create the PR.
 You may want to record the PR number somewhere for future reference although you can always find the PR in the GitHub lists of open and closed PRs.
-   - Github automatically populates the "Reviewers" block.
+   - GitHub automatically populates the "Reviewers" block.
    - If this PR is not ready for review, click the "Still in progress?
 Convert to draft" string under the list of reviewers.
 People can still review the content but can not merge the PR until you remove the "Draft" status.
    - The block of the PR that reports on checks will include the following item: